alec-kingsley/1181-SDP-Extension/README.md

 ## Call functions upon key press (allows ability to take input w/o pausing game)

-To do this, an "event listener" must be created for the game's figure
+To do this, an "event listener" can be created for the game's figure

 ```MATLAB
 % create the simpleGameEngine